SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a multimodal change detection network architecture, ChangeCLIP, to address the issue of poor generalization in existing change detection methods.
-To enhance the generalization of text-vision pretraining contrastive learning, we propose a dynamic context optimization method that effectively improves the model generalization ability.
-Furthermore, We alleviate the lack of CLIP for dense feature learning through local visual-patch alignment and visual-context alignment.
-Additionally, we introduce a single-temporal controllable AI-generated training strategy for change detection to overcome the reliance of existing methods on large-scale, high-quality annotated image pairs, which is expensive.
-Our network architecture is elegant, versatile, and exhibits outstanding performance via training-free on target datasets.
-Extensive experiments demonstrate that our approach is effective for single-temporal supervised training in change detection and offers insights into the application of pre-training in change detection.
+In this paper, we propose a multimodal unified change detection architecture SCL to address the issue of poor generalization in existing change detection methods.
+To enhance the generalization of text-vision pretraining contrastive learning, we propose a dynamic context optimization method DTCO to improve the model generalization ability.
+Additionally, we introduce a controllable generation and single-temporal training strategy SAIN for change detection to overcome the reliance of existing methods on large-scale, high-quality annotated image pairs.
+Without additional training on target dataset, our network architecture exhibits outstanding domain generalization performance on target change datasets.
+Extensive experiments demonstrate that our approach is effective for single-temporal supervised training and offers insights into the application of unified models in change detection. {